TTWNO/tait.tech/isaif.md

 <p id="#192">192.
 But the way to discourage ethnic conflict is NOT through militant advocacy of minority rights (see paragraphs <a href="#21">21</a>, <a href="#29">29</a>).
 Instead, the revolutionaries should emphasize that although minorities do suffer more or less disadvantage, this disadvantage is of peripheral significance.
-Our real enemy is the industrial- technological system, and in the struggle against the system, ethnic distinctions are of no importance.
+Our real enemy is the industrial-technological system, and in the struggle against the system, ethnic distinctions are of no importance.
 </p>